-Of the 2 trains that leave Warsaw for Berlin every day 2 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 10 trains that leave Warsaw for Berlin every day 10 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||320 miles (516 km)|

 |Average train duration||6 h 16 min|

-|Average train ticket price||$44 (€37)|
+|Average train ticket price||$52 (€46)|

 |Train frequency||4 a day|

-|Train providers||Deutsche Bahn or Deutsche Bahn with connection|
+|Train providers||Deutsche Bahn with connection or Deutsche Bahn|

-Trains from Warsaw to Berlin cover the 320 miles (516 km) long route taking on average 6 h with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+Trains from Warsaw to Berlin cover the 320 miles (516 km) long journey taking on average 6 h 16 min with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
 Normally, there are 4 trains operating per day, including direct services available.
-While the average ticket price for this trip costs around $44 (€37), you can find the cheapest train ticket for as low as $35 (€30).
+You can get the cheapest train tickets for this route for as low as $31 (€28), but the average price of train tickets is $52 (€46).